Joan Garcia: 2024–2025: First-choice status and La Liga

-García continued as a starter in La Liga matches during the 2024–25 campaign.
+Garcia continued as a starter in La Liga matches during the 2024–25 campaign.
 On 28 August 2024, he made seven saves to keep his first La Liga clean sheet in a 0–0 away draw against Atlético Madrid.
 Three days later, he helped Espanyol record their first La Liga victory of the campaign, a 2–1 home win against Rayo Vallecano.
-On 21 September, García made ten saves but it was not enough, as his side were defeated 4–1 by Real Madrid at the Santiago Bernabéu Stadium.
+On 21 September, Garcia made ten saves but it was not enough, as his side were defeated 4–1 by Real Madrid at the Santiago Bernabéu Stadium.
 In an away game against Real Betis on 29 September, he produced ten saves again, including a penalty stop, but could not prevent a third consecutive loss for the Pericos.

-On 3 November, García played in his first Barcelona derby and made six saves, as Espanyol were beaten 3–1 by their local rivals Barcelona at the Barcelona Olympic Stadium.
+On 3 November, Garcia played in his first Barcelona derby and made six saves, as Espanyol were beaten 3–1 by their local rivals Barcelona at the Barcelona Olympic Stadium.
 In another Catalan derby on 23 November, he could not stop Girona from scoring four goals in the first 30 minutes, and the Pericos ultimately lost 4–1 at the Estadi Montilivi.
-On 14 December, García recorded his first La Liga clean sheet at home without making a save in a goalless draw against Osasuna.
+On 14 December, Garcia recorded his first La Liga clean sheet at home without making a save in a goalless draw against Osasuna.
 After suffering their eleventh defeat in eighteen league encounters this season, Espanyol headed into the winter break in eighteenth place in La Liga, just three points off the bottom of the table.